opendatasoft/ods-documentation-explore-api/source/includes/v2/_odsql.md

 There are 3 filter functions:

 - distance functions, to filter in a geographical area defined by a circle
-- geometry functions, to filter in a geographical area defined by a polygon
+- geometry and polygon functions, to filter in a geographical area defined by a polygon
-- bbox functions, to filter in a rectangular box

 <div class=“clearfix”></div>
 #### Distance function